 Specifically, since the nonlinearity is applied after the convolution operation, the on-and-off activation pattern of each ReLU determines a binary partition of the feature space at each layer across the hyperplane that is determined by the convolution.
-Accordingly, in deep neural networks, the input space $\mathcal{X}$ is partitioned into multiple non-overlapping regions as shown in Fig. 10 so that input images for each region share the same linear representation, but not accross the partition.
+Accordingly, in deep NNs, the input space \mathcal{X} is partitioned into multiple nonoverlapping regions as shown in Fig. 10 so that input images for each region share the same linear representation but not across the partition.
 This implies that two different input images in Fig. 10 are automatically switched to two distinct linear representations that are different from each other.

 This input adaptivity poses an important computational advantage over the classical representation learning approaches that rely on computationally expensive optimization techniques.
 Moreover, the representations are entirely dependent on the filter sets that are learned from the training data set, which is different from the classical representation learning approaches that are designed by mathematical principles.
-Furthermore, the number of input space partitions and the associated distinct linear representations increases exponentially with the network depth, width, and the skipped connection thanks to the combinatorial nature of ReLU nonlinearities [208].
-This exponentially large expressivity of the neural network is another important advantage, which may, with the combination of the aforementioned adaptivity, may explain the origin of the success of deep neural networks for image reconstruction.
+Furthermore, the number of input space partitions and the associated distinct linear representations increase exponentially with the network depth, width, and the skipped connection, thanks to the combinatorial nature of ReLU nonlinearities [206].
+This exponentially large expressivity of the NN is another important advantage, which may, with the combination of the aforementioned adaptivity, explain the origin of the success of deep NNs for image reconstruction.